Image Denoising Using the Geodesics' Gramian of the Manifold Underlying Patch-Space: Conclusion

-We validated the performance of GGD against four benchmark denoising algorithms, namely, \emph{Wavelet Denoising} (WD), \emph{Isotropic Diffusion}, \emph{Anisotropic Diffusion}, and \emph{Bayesian Estimation Denoising}.
-GGD preserves both the texture, containing edges and corners, and the cartoon, containing piece-wise smooth parts, of the original images to high accuracy than the other four methods.
-Specifically, GGD performs better than the commercially implemented method WD that is available in MATLAB, at least for five test-images used here.
-For all the methods, we observe that the error associated with the test image Clown is higher than that of the other four test images due to the fact that it possesses more texture than the other four test images.
+We validated the performance of GGD against six benchmark denoising algorithms, namely, sparse 3-D transform-domain collaborative filtering (BM3D), sparse and redundant representations over learned dictionaries (KSVD), Bayes wavelet denoising (BWD), nonlocal Bayesian image denoising, anisotropic diffusion, Bayesian estimation denoising, and isotropic diffusion.
+GGD preserves both the texture, containing edges and corners, and the cartoon, containing piece-wise smooth parts, of the original images to high accuracy than that of the other six methods.
+Specifically, GGD performs better than the renowned methods such as BM3D and KSVD, and than the commercially implemented method BWD that is available in MATLAB.
+For all the methods, we observe that the denoising performance associated with the test image boat is the lowest than that of the other four test images due to the fact that this image possesses more texture than that of the other four test images.